SkyCity blaze: Call to wrap support around teen apprentice after suspected blowtorch glitch

-Having friends, family and workplace support is a key part to an under-fire teenage apprentice dealing with enormity of having likely caused the devastating SkyCity blaze.
+Having friends, family and workplace support is a key part to an under-fire teenage apprentice dealing with the enormity of having likely caused the devastating SkyCity blaze.

 A teenager - possibly an apprentice - is believed to have accidentally left a blowtorch unattended after going on a smoko break on Tuesday afternoon, igniting a blaze that took Fire and Emergency NZ nearly a week to extinguish and causing gridlock in the city for days.

-A source told the Herald the teenager, believed 18, was working for a sub-contractor and after realising his mistake went back to his work spot only todiscover a fire had already started.
+A source told the Herald the teenager, believed 18, was working for a sub-contractor and after realising his mistake went back to his work spot only to discover a fire had already started.

 "The poor guy is in tatters ... he's completely shattered," the source said.